awsdocs/amazon-s3-developer-guide/doc_source/UploadingObjects.md

 + [Uploading Objects Using Multipart Upload API](uploadobjusingmpu.md)
 + [Uploading Objects Using Pre\-Signed URLs](PresignedUrlUploadObject.md)

-When uploading an object, you can optionally request that Amazon S3 encrypt it before saving it on disks in its data centers and decrypt it when you download it\.
+When uploading an object, you can optionally request that Amazon S3 encrypt it before saving it to disk, and decrypt it when you download it\.
 For more information, see [Protecting Data Using Encryption](UsingEncryption.md)\.

 **Related Topics**
 [Using the AWS SDKs, CLI, and Explorers](UsingAWSSDK.md)